CodeReviewDAO/dxd_codereview/Reviews/277 - The multi-currency payment gateway on the CSPR blockchain/3 - Packet SDK (Python, Node JS, PHP) - 2/README.md

 # Final Conclusion

-The OP has fixed the issues raised in the first review: Add Integration tests, Add more nagative path tests, Fix security bugs, Fix bugs wrong price calculation on frontend, Fix bug Permission request when install Python, Complete the documentation.
+The OP has fixed the issues raised in the first review: Add Integration tests, Add more nagative path tests, Fix security bugs, Fix bug Permission request when install Python, Complete the documentation.

 Unit tests a pretty simple and need to be improve, but integration test already covered most of functions.